Tsegaye Degineh

 Tsegaye Degineh Gugssa (Ge'ez: ፀጋዬ ደግነህ ጉግሣ, born April 1969) is an Ethiopian economist.
-He is holder of the Federal Cross of Merit, Knowledge Transfer Activist and the first Ethiopian mainly brought modern Ju-Jitsu to Ethiopia.
+He is holder of the Federal Cross of Merit, knowledge transfer activist and the first Ethiopian mainly brought modern Ju-Jitsu to Ethiopia and spread IJF Judo.
+Degineh is the son of Degineh Gugssa, Major General of the last Ethiopian Emperor Haile Selassie, and Leawish Melese.
+His youngest daughter, Saron, is a German actress.
 He received his Ph.D.
 (2000) at the Department of Economics and Business Administration, Humboldt University Berlin and holds 6th Dan in Ju-Jitsu that initially dominated by the style of the German Ju-Jitsu Federation.